 Introduction to the theory and practice of directing, set design, costuming, stage lighting, make-up and production organization.
+3 hours lecture.

 DR 105 Theatre Dance/1 Unit

 Study and practice in stage movement and choreography for theatrical productions.
 Designed for students in Musical Theatre productions.
 Meets one day a week for three hours.
 (Not intended for transfer credit.)